 Kagoshima Black Pork Restaurants with Kids: A Family Guide to Kurobuta Done Right (2026)

-This guide covers three styles — shabu-shabu hot pot, specialty pork house, and tonkatsu (cutlet) — and how each fits with families on a Kagoshima day trip.
+This guide covers three styles — shabu-shabu hot pot, specialty pork house, and tonkatsu (cutlet).
+Each one fits a slightly different family on a Kagoshima day trip, and we’ll show you which to pick.

 What is Kagoshima kurobuta?